simontran9/dev-notes/containers-and-algorithms/algorithms/sorting.md

 ## Problem

 **Description**
-Given an array `array` of elements, sort it in non-decreasing order.
+Given an array of elements $A$, sort it in non-decreasing order.

 **Input**
-An array `array` of elements.
+An array of elements, $A$.

 **Output**
-- If the sorting is in-place, the original `array` should be modified so that its elements are sorted in non-decreasing order.
+- If the sorting is in-place, the original array $A$ should be modified so that its elements are sorted in non-decreasing order.
-- If the sorting is not in-place, return a new array that is a sorted version of `array`, leaving the original unchanged.
+- If the sorting is not in-place, return a new array $B$ that is a sorted version of $A$, leaving the original unchanged.

 ## Bubble sort